EDsteve/ELOC_may_23_2022/README.md

-This firmware is made for the ELOC-S 2.7 shield.
+This firmware is made for the ELOC-S 2.7 shield only.
+It will not work on ELOC-S 3.0 or higher.

 The code is for PLatformIO.